Flavas: Background and launch

-By the late 1990s Mattel had dominated the fashion doll market since the 1959 release of their Barbie doll.
+By the late 1990s, Mattel had dominated the fashion doll market since the 1959 release of their Barbie doll.
 At the 1997 peak they held more than 90% of the market.
 MGA Entertainment released Bratz in 2001.
 With big heads and pouty lips they appealed to the 8- to 12-year-old tween market group.
 Bratz achieved great success and gradually took over some of the more wholesome Barbie doll's market share.
 Meanwhile, the market for Barbie grew younger.
-By 2003 the main market was 3- to 6-year-olds and Barbie's share of the fashion doll market had dropped to about 70%.
-In fall 2002 Mattel released My Scene, a line of redesigned Barbie dolls, in a bid to appeal to tweens and compete with Bratz.
-But they failed to reverse the company's faltering sales.
-Less than a year after the My Scene release, Flavas were launched in summer 2003 in a second attempt to appeal to the tween market and offer competition to Bratz.
+By 2003, the main market was 3 to 6-year-olds and Barbie's share of the fashion doll market had dropped to about 70%.
+In Fall 2002, Mattel released My Scene, a line of redesigned Barbie dolls, in a bid to appeal to tweens and compete with Bratz; however, they failed to reverse the company's faltering sales.
+Less than a year after the My Scene release, Flavas were launched in Summer 2003 in a second attempt to appeal to the tween market and offer competition to Bratz.
 Production began only three months after Flavas were designed, and The New York Times described their launch as being rushed.
 The New York Times said that Flavas "appeared to be heavily inspired" by Bratz while Newsweek described Bratz as the "anti-Barbie" and Flavas as Mattel's "anti-Barbie of its own."
 Wall Street Journal commented that the Bratz success pushed Mattel to release Flavas in direct competition with its own Barbie dolls.

-Flavas, which per Mattel should be pronounced FLAY-vuhz, were marketed with the slogan "What’s Your Flava?"
+Flavas, which per Mattel should be pronounced FLAY-vuhz, were marketed with the slogan "What's Your Flava?"
 Mattel described them as "the first reality-based fashion doll brand" with "authentic style, attitude and values."
 Jerry Bossick, a Mattel senior vice president said: "Older girls want a doll that represents realistic aspirations."
 Mattel representative Julia Jensen said: "Our research told us that a lot of young girls are now aspiring to the world of rap and hip-hop music."
-The song "What's Your Flava?" from R&B artist Craig David was used in Flavas television commercials, which aired during teen-targeted programming.
+The song "What's Your Flava?" from British R&B artist Craig David was used in Flavas television commercials, which aired during teen-targeted programming.
 Jensen said that "by aligning with a real song by an incredible artist like Craig David" they strengthened their position of "authenticity and reality."
 Coinciding with the US release, the Flavas brand sponsored Christina Aguilera's 2003 summer tour.
-In the UK, Flavas were launched by the British hip hop group Mis-Teeq.
+In the United Kingdom, Flavas were launched by the British hip hop group Mis-Teeq.